Learning to Code with SVG

 9:

-Now that the 4 frame sprite sheet is complete, add a <script> element after the <defs> element as shown below:
+Now that the 4 frame sprite sheet is complete, add a <script> element after the <defs> element as

 <script type="application/x-javascript"><![CDATA[